unnus/unnus/content/healthcare-branding.md

 <p>Rigid, “Data-driven approaches” eclipses your core philosophy, leaving your business without a focused objective to aim at.</p>

-<p>There is no shared <b>vision/understanding</b> of the overarching goal that you are trying to accomplish</p>
+<p>There is no shared <b>vision/understanding</b> of the overarching goal that you are trying to accomplish.</p>

-<p>Now, I'm aware that the word “vision” is tossed around a lot in the healthcare industry these days.</p>
+<p>As you might have noticed, the word “vision” is tossed around a lot in the healthcare industry these days.</p>

 <p>And it’s usually used as a decoration rather than an actual plan that everyone needs to follow.</p>

-<h2>Creating a cohisve and unified healthcare brand</h2>
+<h2>Creating a cohesive and unified healthcare brand</h2>
-<p><b>What's a brand?</b> Hint: It’s not your hospitl's logo or advertising.</p>
+<p><b>What's a brand?</b> Hint: It’s not your hospital's logo or advertising.</p>
 <p>A brand is the way your hospital or practice is perceived by those who experience it.</p>
 <p>It's an authentic, non-generic, embodiment of your medical business mission</p>
-<p>It differentiate your practice and give it a heading</p>
+<p>It differentiates your practice and gives it a heading</p>
-<p>You create brands to bring order out of clutter.</p>
+<p>You create brands to bring order out of the clutter.</p>
 <p>Building a brand for your medical business is the most transformative decision you can make</p>
-<p>It glues your whole practice/hospital behind a clearly articulated purpose</p>
+<p>It glues your whole practice/hospital behind a well-articulated purpose</p>
 <p>In addition, having a grounded brand in place arms you with a <b>“decisional filter”</b> for all of your business's future decisions.</p>
 <p>By checking back against your statements and brand guidelines (which I'll cover in this series), you can quickly see whether any new decision will help or hurt, focus or unfocus, purify, or modify your brand. </p>

-<h3>The impact of having brand for your medical business</h3>
+<h3>The positive impact of having a brand for your medical business</h3>

 <b>#~First</b>, it ensures that you have a strategy in place, not merely a collection of tactics/sound bites that may make sense individually, but that doesn’t add up and may even be contradictory.

-<b>#~second</b> Creates sense of order, making everyone vibrate on the same wavelength.
+<b>#~second</b> Creates a sense of order, making everyone vibrate at the same wavelength.

 <b>#~third</b> fosters engagement with your patients and staff, it’s a way to increase commitment from stakeholders.

 <b>#~fourth</b> allows you to see beyond today’s performance numbers so you can identify whether you are strategically vulnerable and hence, act accordingly.

-<b>#~fifth</b> Attracts high value patients and skyrocket patient retention.
+<b>#~fifth</b> Attracts high-value patients and shot up patient retention.

-<b>#~sixth</b> Renders your competition irrelevant, and singles you out of the other "me too" care services.
+<b>#~sixth</b> Renders your competition irrelevant, and singles you out of the "me too" care services.

-<p>Bottom line, <b>the result of having a brand is coherence; the result of aimless workflow is wasted resources.</b></p>
+<p>The Bottom line: <b>the result of having a brand is coherence; the result of aimless workflow is wasted resources.</b></p>

 <h2>In the first part, I explain the danger of looking like everyone else in healthcare</h2>
 <p>And then I'll tackle how to <b>develop your healthcare brand from scratch</b></p>
-<p>Building a concerte brand substance that ties your whole business to a well designed strategy</p>
+<p>Building a compact brand substance that ties your whole business to a well-crafted strategy</p>
-<p>You will have a grounded healthcare brand that function flowlessly with a tangible plan</p>
+<p>You will have a grounded healthcare brand that functions flawlessly with a tangible plan</p>
-<p>We will also explore ways you can develop a differentation strategy that sets you apart from other institutions/practices</p>
+<p>We will also explore ways you can develop a differentiation strategy that sets you apart from other institutions/practices</p>
-<p>Additionally, you'll see how to make patients evanglists that spread the gospel of your brand to others</p>
-<p>You will learn what are positioning strategies and how you can leverge them to your advantage by <strong>establishing your practice as the better alternative</strong></p>
+<p>You'll learn what are positioning strategies and how you can leverage them to your advantage by <strong>establishing your practice as the better alternative</strong></p>

 <!-- <p>Lists of core values that practices/hospitals publish to help them define their cultures.</p>